mariotoledo/slack-ifood-agent/README.md

 In large groups of people working together, it may be hard to ask for food and keep track of every person in a chat.
 This slackbot helps to organize the order by providing a way that multiple persons make requests to a single iFood order on Slack, automatically calculating the price each one must pay.

 When someone creates an order, an alert will pop on channel, and users can join using "order-join" command or use the "menu" command to check all the possible items.
-You can also add a shared request (for everyone share) or a custom request (by adding the price instead of the desired item).
+You can also add a shared request (shared for everyone) or a custom request (by adding the price instead of the desired item).
 Users can also give up on request or order when using specific commands.

 By closing the order, all prices will be calculated automatically and all users will receive how much they must pay, while the order creator will have a list to what order on iFood.